marchof/java-almanac/site/content/features/typepatterns.md

 ## Type Checks with Switch

-If you have many branches that check the same value, it can be clearer to refactor the code as a `switch:`
+If you have many branches that check the same value, it can be clearer to refactor the code as a `switch`:

 ```
 if (code == 200) message = "Ok";